Course Readiness Checklist

 If you need assistance or have questions about anything on the checklist, please contact Distance Learning staff at email@example.com.
 For technical issues, contact the SPS IT Helpdesk:

 - Phone: 312-503-3333.

 - Log into Canvas with your netID to ensure you have access to your live course site.

 - Copy content into the current quarter course shell.
 Follow the onscreen instructions for importing content when you first access the course shell.
 If you need additional help, please view this how-to video, consult the Canvas guide, or call the 24/7 Canvas support line at 855-680- 0126.

-- Test your connection to your Blue Jeans account through your Canvas course site.
-If you encounter any issues with Blue Jeans, contact email@example.com.
+- Test your Northwestern Zoom web conferencing account through your Canvas course site.
+If you encounter any issues with Zoom in Canvas, contact email@example.com.

 - Remove any old/outdated information (announcements, discussion posts, recorded live sessions with students, student data, sync sessions, etc.).